 Around 100,000 people call Albany, the Capital of New York State, home.
 Known for its exceptional architecture, rich history, eclectic cuisine and arts scene, there’s no lack of things to do, see, eat and drink.
 Once you’ve hit-up all of the signature sites like the New York State Capitol, USS Slater, and Palace Theatre, blend in with the locals and see for yourself why they love “smallbany.”

 “The little house with beer in it” also affectionately known by locals as “Olde English” is one of the oldest buildings in the historic city, constructed in 1736 with a strong Dutch heritage.
-Located in the heart of downtown, Olde English attracts a regular happy hour, dinner, and brunch crowd and offers some of the most inviting, cozy atmosphere and decor around.
+Located in the heart of downtown, Olde English attracts a regular happy hour, dinner, and brunch crowd and offers some of the most inviting, cozy atmosphere and decor around (especially during the holidays).
 Whether it be fireside in one of the dining rooms, on the front patio along Broadway, or in the lovely and lively outdoor garden (which all feature live music in warmer weather), the view is always as good as the food.
 The seasonal menu serves classic pub fare and English staples like fish and chips, while incorporating the cultural influences of India and the Caribbean.